Annabel J - Bristol Channel Pilot Cutter

 Sailing in Company at the Pilot Cutter Races

-Annabel J usually joins the Pilot Cutter World Championship in St Mawes each June however in 2013 she will be sailing around Britain.
+In 2013 Annabel J circumnavigated the UK so was unable to take part in several of the regattas that she regularly attends.
+In 2014 however we welcome her back to Cornwall for the St Mawes Pilot Cutter Review, and also regattas in Fowey, Plymouth and Yarmouth.
 Sail to Cornwall along the South Coast and join this spectacular event organised by Classic Sailing purely for original pilot cutters and authentic replicas.
 The event usually attracts 8-11 pilot cutters.
 Skipper Phil loves cruising but is also a calm and collected racer with novice crews.
-AJ takes part in other classic boat racing in the Solent like Yarmouth Pilot Cutter Regatta.

 Skipper Phil has followed in Eve of St Mawes footsteps and is now a regular summer visitor to the Isles of Scilly.
 This stunning granite archipelago off Lands End has dazzling white sand beaches, crystal clear water and sub tropical plants ashore.
 Each year he usually has several Cornish Coast and Isles of Scilly voyages on his programme between June and September.